karthiks18/myproject/README.md

 In the pipeline itself, we specified the repository URL and the credentials.
 The branch is master.
 In this lab, we are adding all the job’s code in a Jenkinsfile that is stored in the same repository as the code.

 Step 05: Configure Jenkins Credentials For GitHub and Docker Hub

 Go to /credentials/store/system/domain/_/newCredentials and add the credentials to both targets.
-Make sure that you give a meaningful ID and description

 Step 06: Create the kubernetes cluster